shawndotey/hello-angular-motoko/README.md

 1. Install npm packages from the project root:
     `npm install`

-    ### Serve Angular and the IC server locally with live reloading:
+    ### Serve Angular and the IC backend server locally with live reloading:

         npm run ng-start

     - Once the job fully starts, your application will be available at `http://localhost:4200`.

     - If you make any changes while in development mode, the project will recompile on both the Angular and IC / Motoko side.

+    ### Build and Serve the Angular application on the local IC server:

+        npm run build-dfx-www

 ---